red-collar-official/flutter_kore/packages/umvvm/doc/mvvm_instance.md

 }
 ```

-Every mvvm instance also can be async.
-In this case you need to specify <b>isAsync</b> flag in configuration object.
-And also you can override <b>initializeAsync</b> method.
+Every MVVM instance can also be async.
+In this case, you need to specify the `isAsync` flag in the configuration object.
+And also you can override the `initializeAsync` method.

 Here is an example: